Canadian treasury bonds: Invest in the Great White North

 - Many Canadian banks won’t open an account for a foreign national.
 You could change your citizenship and get a Canadian postal address if you’re serious about this, but understand that that would be an enormous undertaking.

-- If you do manage to invest in a Canadian mutual fund as a non-resident, a flat 10 to 25 percent tax will apply to any income distributions.
+- If you do manage to invest in a Canadian mutual fund as a non-resident, a flat 10 to 25 percent tax will get started to any income distributions.

 - Expect to encounter heavy reporting and taxation requirements on the U.S. side, as well.